NetaAviv/python_project/README.md

   2. source venv/bin/activate

-To run the code, cd into the project and run the main.py file which will guide you through! type "python main.py" to start
+To run the code, cd into the project and run the main.py file which will guide you through!
+Enter "python main.py" to start